 Talk to your doctor about supplements and herbs

-Below are some of the herbs and supplements that may help lower your blood cholesterol.
-However, talk to your doctor first before actively using them as natural na pampababa ng cholesterol.
+Below are some of the herbs and supplements that may help lower your blood cholesterol levels.
+However, consult to your doctor first before actively using them as natural na pampababa ng cholesterol.

-Some authorities like the US Food and Drug Administration approves the use of prescription-form Niacin (a type of vitamin B3) for treatment of abnormal blood cholesterol levels1.
+Some authorities like the US Food and Drug Administration approves the use of prescription-form Niacin (vitamin B3) as treatment of abnormal blood cholesterol1 levels.

 Please keep in mind that prescription-form niacin typically comes in higher doses (greater than 500 mg), compared to vitamin B supplements.
-Also, while it’s shown to optimize blood cholesterol levels and decrease cardiovascular events.
+Also, it’s shown to optimize blood cholesterol levels and decrease cardiovascular events.
 However, the latter is still under debate among experts, and will still need further studies.